oracle/cloud-native-devops-workshop/springboot-sample/wercker.step.accs.md

 ![alt text](images/wercker/18.workflow.add.pipeline.png)

 As mentioned upon creating a project in Wercker, it creates a *build* Workflow with a Git hook which executes a build pipeline.
 This means whenever you push changes into your github repository then a new build will be triggered.
-Now add a new pipeline what will do the Docker container image push to your Docker registry.
+Now add a new pipeline what will do the deploy to Oracle Application Container Cloud Service.
 Click *Add new pipeline*.

 + **Name**: *deploy-oracle-accs* (but basically it can be anything else)
 + **YML Pipeline name**: it has to be *deploy-accs*, because we already defined this pipeline in  the *wercker.yml*.